 You are not required to attend a Student Conduct Meeting.
 However, the information you possess may be vital in the resolution of a case.
 You also have the option of submitting your statement in writing via email or other means of your choice to a Case Administrator.

-I was asked to be a advisor, what will I be expected to do?
+I was asked to be a support person.
+What will I be expected to do?

-You will expected to be support for the student while they go through the conduct process.
+You will be expected to be a support for the student while they go through the conduct process.
 You may confer with the student during the conduct meeting but will not be allowed to ask questions or be directly involved in the conduct meeting.
-In order to maintain a fair and equitable process, the College reserves the right to request the removal of a advisor from a meeting, who does not remain within the expectations of their role.
+To maintain a fair and equitable process, the University reserves the right to request the removal of a support person from a meeting who does not remain within the expectations of their role.